 - Document handling documents that are stored in Azure blob storage won't be changed and will remain in their current state.
 The same rule applies to any documents that are stored in Azure blob storage through X++ customization.

-- The Management Reporter database will also remain in the current state and must be reset after the restore is completed.
+- The Financial reporting database will also remain in the current state and must be reset after the restore is completed.

 - The Dynamics 365 for Finance and Operations database will be left at the precise state that it was in at the requested point in time.
 We do not withhold batches or restrict access to the restored database.